Patient Emergencies

 EMR software digitally stores clinical data related to a patient's treatment under a particular health provider (hospital or clinic).
 This data includes patient demographics, symptoms and vital signs, nursing progress notes, problems, laboratory reports, prescriptions, and past medical history.
 An EMR system lets your clinic eliminate the tedious paperwork with digitized records—not just your patients' records, but your employees' health records too.

-When digitized, employee health records lend themselves to easy management, higher accuracy, and greater accessibility.
+When digitized, employee health records facilitate easy management, higher accuracy, and greater accessibility.
 This is especially important during an emergency situation.

 Among other benefits, an EMR system allows your physicians to: